Narimbnj/pyhton-with-Madiyar/README.md

 # pyhton-with-Madiyar
 # the project is first on github for all participants of this project.
-Don't hesitate to advise on the coding style and all the staff you found necessary to comment. trying to get a clue as to how this system works
+Don't hesitate to advise on the coding style and everything you find necessary to comment.
+# trying to get a clue as to how this system works